Hi, wanted to tell you about one of our courses at ElectricCampfire.com

 The kind of clarity that makes it easy to get that musical connection.

 On the surface this course is about how to play a jazz blues with chord tones.
 You’ll learn some harmonic variations, and I’ll show you how to do all that MUSICALLY.
+Everything is transcribed in TAB and notation, and I’m there on video showing you exactly how to do it.

 If you’ve ever asked, “How do I turn scales and arpeggios into MUSIC?“, then I’ll show you how to transform very simple material into great sounding solos. [hint: you don’t need to learn MORE material; you’ll understand how to get more out of what you’ve already got].